desumn/absente/README.md

 # absente

-Absente is not really absent, but it is a sort of shell programming library for OCaml, providing abstractions on top of Unix bindings.
+Absente is an OCaml that aims to provide an interface on top of Unix bindings.